-(And don't forget Superman.)
+And don't forget Superman.

 Writers love writing about orphans.

-Good stories have wide story arcs.
+Why?
+Because good stories have wide story arcs.
 The protagonist starts out low and rises high (comedy).
 Or the protagonist starts high and drops low (tragedy).

 Storytellers have the ability to change the world.
 They use their redemptive imagination to do what storytellers have always done, take the lowest of us to new heights.